Velliz/puko/readme.md

 php puko serve
 ```

-If you find bugs, error or you want contribute to this project, please post an issue and pull request to make puko framework better.
+If you find bugs, error or you want to contribute to this project, please post an issue and pull request to make Puko Framework better.

 ## About